1,000+ Opportunities

 Helpful tools and information for Good Roots applicants Good Roots Grant Overview PDF Download Download the Good-Roots-Grant. pdf PDF Download Download the Alabama-Power-Plant-the-Right-Tree (1). pdf

-Based on current listing details, eligibility includes: Local governments (cities, towns, communities), educational institutions, city and county school systems, universities, and 501(c)(3) nonprofit organizations in Alabama.
+According to the current listing, eligibility includes: Local governments (cities, towns, communities), educational institutions, city and county school systems, universities, and 501(c)(3) nonprofit organizations in Alabama.
 Projects must maintain and enhance environmental quality, encourage active community participation, and include long-term tree care plans.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is October 23, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Alabama Power Foundation Good Roots Grant are due October 23, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.